touqeerShah/Merkle-tree-example/README.md

-# DAO-Example
+# Merkle-tree-example

-It is simple example for DOA
+This is small example to check how we can add transactions into Merkle Tree and verify them.

 ### Usercase

-This is simple example of Governance based on both ERO20 and ERC721 you can used any of them and used this simple example
+This simple nodejs example to explain the working of it

 - [Hardhat Upgrades](#hardhat-upgrades)
 - [Getting Started](#getting-started)